Gustavo-SF/Supply-Chain-Pipeline/README.md

 ### Azure Functions Core Tools
 [Azure Functions Core Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=linux%2Ccsharp%2Cbash) allows the setting up of the FunctionApp locally and deploying it into the FunctionApp service.

+### Ansible
+[Ansible](https://www.ansible.com/) is for deploying applications to a virtual machine using simple YAML configuration files.

 ## Main Deployment

 As a first deployment we upload everything into a Data Lake Storage Account in Azure and process all of the data, finalizing with a deployment into an Azure SQL Database.
 All of this is done by executing the `deployment.sh` file.
 We can do this by running the following command: